 - Derives at least 50% of revenue from selling or sharing the personal information of California residents

-If your business meets these criteria, a wide range of your employee data is subject to the CPRA.
+If your business meets these criteria, a wide range of your employee data is subject to the CCPA.
 This includes personal information collected in the course of the employment relationship, such as contact details, resumes, employment history, performance evaluations, and benefits information.
-In addition, the CPRA also gives employees the right to control additional “sensitive personal information” such as Social Security numbers, financial information, and biometric data.
-In order to be fully compliant with CPRA, companies must take steps to protect this employee data in all its forms, including using techniques such as redaction and encryption.
+In addition, the CCPA also gives employees the right to control additional “sensitive personal information” such as Social Security numbers, financial information, and biometric data.
+In order to be fully compliant with CCPA, companies must take steps to protect this employee data in all its forms, including using techniques such as redaction and encryption.

 Implementing effective HR data protection measures, like redaction, is an essential tool to safeguard employee privacy, maintain compliance, and protect the integrity of your firm.